The Murder of Frank Little

 Frank Little: From hardscrabble beginnings in frontier Oklahoma, an itinerant miner rises to prominence as one of America’s most inspiring—and notorious—labor radicals.

-The (Other) Radicals: As the bold leader of the Industrial Workers of the World, “Big” Bill Haywood was known for both radical politics and ruthless tactics.
+The (Other) Radicals: As the bold leader of the Industrial Workers of the World, “Big” Bill Haywood was known for both radical politics and incendiary rhetoric.
 Did Little’s rise within the union challenge his power?
 Elizabeth Gurley Flynn: Renowned in song as “The Rebel Girl,” Flynn allied with Little during wild free-speech protests across the West.
 Bill Dunne: The two-fisted editor of Butte’s left-wing newspaper, Dunne wrote stories a gun in his lap.
 (Eventually, Stalin tapped him to lead the US Communist Party.)
 Did he reveal the true identities of Frank Little’s killers?

 The Politicians: An idealistic young US attorney (and future Senator), Burton K. Wheeler refused the Company’s demands to arrest Little.
 Later, he proposed his own startling theory of the crime.
-Jeanette Rankin: The first woman ever elected to the US Congress tried in vain to intervene in the chaos engulfing Butte in 1917.
+Jeanette Rankin: The first woman ever elected to the US Congress tried to intervene in the chaos engulfing Butte in 1917.

 The Copper Kings: Isolated Butte became an unlikely stage for America’s most ambitious capitalists.
 You can’t understand Little’s story without understanding the power wielded by the city’s industrial elite.
 Marcus Daly: The genial Irish mining genius was first to grasp Butte’s potential.
 William Clark: His ambition (and copper fortune) fueled some of America’s most egregious political scandals.
-Augustus Heinze: This brilliant engineer took on Butte’s most powerful interests—ultimately sparking a national economic crisis.
+F. Augustus Heinze: This brilliant engineer took on Butte’s most powerful interests—ultimately sparking a national economic crisis.

 The Cops: Butte’s police department was infamously corrupt.
 Meet the city’s “finest.”
 Ed Morrissey: What was the role of Butte’s brutal, boozy top detective?
-Peter Prlja: Did this prominent motorcycle cop go rogue?
+Phillip Prlja: Did this prominent motorcycle cop go rogue?
 Jere “The Wise” Murphy: They said Butte’s police chief knew what everyone in town ate for breakfast.
 What did he see, hear, and do on August 1, 1917?

-The Private Agents: Some say Billy Oates, a hook-handed Company enforcer, literally left his mark at the crime scene.
+The Private Agents: Some say Billy Oates, a hook-handed Company enforcer, may have literally left his mark at the crime scene.
 Dashiell Hammett: The enigmatic crime fiction pioneer, once a private detective, claims murder plotters offered him cash to kill Little.
 Butte’s labor wars later form the background of Hammett’s landmark first novel, Red Harvest.

 Perched high on the Continental Divide, Butte began as a low-down frontier prospectors’ camp.
 The discovery of some of the world’s richest copper deposits turned it into a bustling center of power.